ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 - `<LOCAL_REGISTRY_PASSWORD>` with the password to your container registry.
 - `amd64` - with `s390x` if you are installing on LinuxONE.

+The following commands only work with a Docker container registry.
 Depending on the level of permissions required for the target location for the images, you might need to prefix each command with `sudo`.
 {: note}

 ```